By M.P. Pellicer | Stranger Than Fiction Stories

 Quoting his statements: “They were not there.
 But the two homeless motherfuckers they got high with were down there.
 They were passed out on some old stinking mattress and that’s where they were when I left, except there were dead from being chopped up.”

-Metheny was later acquitted of those murders, but is largely believed to have committed them.
+Metheny was later acquitted of those murders, but it is largely believed he committed them.

 He went on to state that after the murder, he doped up a prostitute and lured her under the bridge to pump any information out of her.
 “She acted like she didn’t know, so I beat the hell out of her and raped her ass then killed her.”

 “I killed seven people (confessing to three more later), three men, and four women.
 Two men I chopped up with an axe under a bridge in South Baltimore.
-I was found not guilty for them ’cause they couldn’t prove I did it.
-Under that same bridge I also killed two women and one man who was fishing, who just happened to be in the wrong place at the wrong time.
-I weighed their bodies down and put them in that river.
-I showed the police where I put them about 3 years later, but they couldn’t find them.
-So they could not charge me for them.”
+I was found not guilty for them ’cause they couldn’t prove I did it."

 At his trial, Metheny said, “The words `I’m sorry’ will never come out, for they would be a lie.
 I am more than willing to give up my life for what I have done, to have God judge me and send [me] to hell for eternity… I just enjoyed it.”

-After convening for two hours, the jury convicted Metheny for the murders of Kimberly Spicer, Cathy Magaziner, and Toni Ingrassia, a 28-year-old woman whose body was found elsewhere.
+After convening for two hours, the jury convicted Metheny for the murders of Kimberly Spicer, Cathy Magaziner, and Toni Ingrassia.
 Initially, Metheny received the death penalty, but that sentence was changed to life in prison on July 24, 2000.